novikovalab/piawka/statistics.md

 {:toc}
 </details>

 This page describes every statistic that `piawka calc` can compute.
-Run `piawka list` to see the current list; run `piawka list -d` to include helper statistics.
+Run `piawka list` to see the current list; run `piawka list -d` to include dependencies = helper statistics.

 Statistics marked **within** are computed per group; those marked **between** are computed per pair of groups.